sbha/dfnames/README.md

 ## Overview
 Functions to work with data frame names.

-* Converts data frame name formats to snake_case, PaschalCase, or camelCase.
+* Converts data frame name formats to snake_case, PaschalCase, camelCase, or Title Case.
 * Prints data frame names in the console in an easy to copy and paste format.

 ## Installation